SoftUni/Programming-Basics-Book-Java-EN/chapter-12-conclusion.md

 This book **gives you a solid foundation**, thanks to which it will be easy for you to continue developing as a programmer.
 If you wonder how to continue your development, you have the following possibilities:
 - to study for a **software engineer at SoftUni** and make programming your profession;
-- to continue developing as a programmer **in your own way**, for example, through self-training or via online lessons;
+- to continue developing as a programmer **in your way**, for example, through self-training or via online lessons;
-- to **stay at coder level**, without going more seriously into programming.
+- to **stay at the coder level**, without going more seriously into programming.

 ### Study Software Engineering in SoftUni